 hands in the air.
 If you furrow your eyebrows, tilt your head, glance in a

-certain direction, twist your body a certain way, puff your cheek, or any
+certain direction, lean your body a certain way, puff your cheek, or any

 number of other "inflections" --you are adding or changing meaning in ASL.
 A

 "visual gestural" language carries just as much information as any spoken

 language.
 There is much more to learning American Sign Language than just